← Transmissions

 Social & live commerce

 Live commerce is taking hold in Europe with strong momentum among 18-34 year olds.
-Short formats (discovery, demos, flash sales) and creator-brand collaboration improve the add-to-cart rate.
-In 2026, treat live as a CRM channel: planning, reminders, unique coupons, post-live retargeting, and repurposing video clips for paid/UGC.
+Short-form content (discovery, demos, flash sales) and creator-brand collaborations improve add-to-cart rates.
+In 2026, treat live commerce as a CRM channel: planning, follow-ups, unique coupons, post-live retargeting, and repurposing video clips for paid/UGC.

 Quick wins: create series (weekly), package live bundles, connect your product feeds, and measure attributed sales (codes, UTMs, post-purchase surveys).